leon4rd/test/README.md

-## What biscuit does a short person like?
-Shortbread.
+## I accidentally drank a bottle of invisible ink.
+Now I’m in hospital, waiting to be seen.